Microscopic theory for electron-phonon coupling in twisted bilayer graphene: Conclusion and Discussion

 Our findings have several experimental consequences.
-The electronic bandwidth in tBLG can be tuned by electrostatic screening~\cite{Cea2022electrostatic,liu2021,gao2024double}, which also affects the EPC strength through the bandwidth-phonon frequency matching.
+The electronic bandwidth in tBLG can be tuned by electrostatic screening~\cite{guinea2018,liu2021,Cea2022electrostatic,gao2024double}.
+In particular, \citet{gao2024double} shows that Coulomb screening suppresses $T_\mathrm{c}$.
+Since changing the screening also modifies the electronic bandwidth, which in turn modifies the EPC strength through the bandwidth-phonon frequency matching.
+A suppressed $T_\mathrm{c}$ itself does not rule out the phonon contribution to superconductivity.
 Measuring $T_\mathrm{c}$ as a function of screening and comparing it to phonon characteristics could provide direct experimental insight into the role of phonons in superconductivity.
 Notably, superconductivity has been reported in large-angle tBLG samples ($1.45^\circ$) with $T_\mathrm{c} \sim 0.5$ K, where the bands are no longer flat~\cite{gao2024double}.
 Our model predicts $T_\mathrm{c} \sim 0.1$ K at $1.4^\circ$ due to low-energy phonons, offering a plausible mechanism for this observation.

-While the calculated values of $T_\mathrm{c}$ provide a qualitative trend and indicate where superconductivity may occur, they are not intended to be quantitatively accurate for two main reasons.
-First, the Migdal theorem, which neglects vertex corrections in EPC calculations, only holds in two limits: $\omega \gg E_\mathrm{F}$ or $\omega \ll E_\mathrm{F}$~\cite{ikeda1992migdal}.
-Neither limit holds in magic-angle tBLG, so vertex corrections may significantly modify $T_\mathrm{c}$.
-Second, we only include the contributions of low-energy phonons because of their pronounced twist-angle dependence~\cite{choi2018,angeli2019,birkbeck2024measuring}.
-Including higher-energy phonons will further increase the $\lambda$ and $T_\mathrm{c}$ that we estimated.